mslinn/awsLambdaTest/QUESTIONS.md

    f) Other than web console's `Invoke URL`, the following is missing from the information returned by AWS CLI: `Attached deployment`, `Auto deploy`, `Default endpoint` (boolean), `Description`.

-   g) Other than web console's "Invoke URL", the following is missing from the Python binding: `Attached deployment`, `Auto deploy`, `Default endpoint` (boolean). `Description` is present, unlike AWS CLI's documented response.
+   g) Other than web console's `Invoke URL`, the following is missing from the Python binding: `Attached deployment`, `Auto deploy`, `Default endpoint` (boolean). `Description` is present, unlike AWS CLI's documented response.

 5) Exactly what does `Auto deploy` mean for managed APIs?

    a) What is deployed, changes to an API definition such as permissions, paths, integrations, or does it also pertain to Lambda functions and other resources behind the API?
-The deployment description is not helpful: "Automatic deployment triggered by changes to the Api configuration".
+The deployment description is not helpful: `Automatic deployment triggered by changes to the Api configuration`.
 Since this appears only for Stage details in the web console, and that page also shows a `Deployment ID`, it seems likely that `Automatic deployment` pertains to the deployment of the specific stage shown.
 None of this information is apparent to people reading the AWS CLI docs or the docs for the Python bindings.

    b) Is it true that `autodeploy` is meaningless for `quick create` HTTP APIs, because no changes are possible?